hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 coordinator-remote stop
 ```

-#### Reslience testing
+#### Resilience Testing

-Script should not cause a member to die; it it does, the test will be aborted with a failure.
+Script should not cause a member to die; if it does, the test will be aborted with a failure.
 Scripts can be used for a lot of purposes.
 One could read out some data, modify internal behavior of the Hazelcast cluster.
 It can for example be used to deliberately cause problems that should not lead to dying members.
 Perhaps one could close some connections, consume most CPU cycles, use most of the memory so that the member is almost running into an OOME.

 ### Tags

-Tags are the last piece of the puzzel.
-A tag is somethign that can be to an agent, worker or test.
+Tags are the last pieces of the puzzle.
+A tag can be given to an agent, worker or test.
 For example the following tags could be defined on agents:

 ```
 10.31.44.31:clients
 10.31.44.31:members
 ```

-Using these tags, one can create workers.
+Using these tags, you can create workers:

 ```
 coordinator-remote worker-start --agentsTags clients --workerType client
 ```

-The created worker will be spawned on the first agent, since that is the agent with the 'clients' tag.
-Once the worker is created, it will automaticaly inherit all tags from the agent.
+The created worker will be spawned on the first agent, since that is the agent with the `clients` tag.
+Once the worker is created, it will automatically inherit all tags from the agent.

-Tags don't need to be a single identifier, it could be something like this 'foo,a=1,b=true'.
-Quite a few command have support for filtering on tags, see 'Quering'.
+Tags do not need to be a single identifier, it may contain multiple identifiers such as `foo,a=1,b=true`.
+Quite a few commands have support for filtering on tags, please see the [Querying section](#querying).

-workers can be created with their own tags:
+You can created workers with their own tags:

 ```
 coordinator-remote worker-start --tags b=10 --workerType client
 ```

-Tags are practical because they allow for a mechanism to configure e.g. the hazelcast.xml in a much more fine grained way
+Tags are practical because they allow for a mechanism to configure, for example the `hazelcast.xml`, in a much more fine grained way.

 ### Testing wan replication

+???